jakecurrie/1800_202310_DTC04/README.md

 - Hello I am SeungJae and I am excited because I was told to write why I am
 - Joanne Ho
-- Hey my name is Jake
+- Hey my name is Jake and I'm here to change the world

 ## 3. Technologies and Resources Used